Product May Have Been Discontinued

 The fifth ingredient is herring meal, another protein-rich meat concentrate.

-The seventh ingredient is ground brown rice, another name for rice flour.
+The sixth ingredient is ground brown rice, another name for rice flour.
 Ground rice is made from either white or brown rice and is considered a gluten-free substitute for wheat flour.

 From here, the list goes on to include a number of other items.